 Refinancing your car loan to pay for your lawyer fees

-If your car is three years old and it is worth $17,000 and you owe $9,000 to pay it off you can refinance the loan to get the $8,000 difference in cash.
+If your vehicle is three years old and it is worth $17,000, and you owe $9,000 to pay it off you can refinance the loan to get the $8,000 difference in cash.
 Of course, this is a simple example, and there will be some small loan fees, but the loan fees can be rolled into the new loan as well.

 One loan is better than two!

-Now keep in mind that some refinance loans could extend your car payments for several years and could put you owing more for your car than it is worth for a period.
+Now keep in mind that some refinance loans could extend your car payments for several years and could put you owing more for your vehicle than it is worth for a period.

 One easy way to get a lower interest rate (APR) is to move your loan from your existing lender to a new lender.
 The new lender will be more competitive to offer you a lower rate to get your business.